pism/pism.github.io/old/news/2011-04-20-piikmerge.md

-If you are following the [development branch](http://www.pism-docs.org/wiki/doku.php?id=development_version) you know that much of the capability developed by [Anders Levermann\'s group at the Potsdam Institute for Climate Impact Research (PIK)](http://www.pik-potsdam.de/~anders/) is now in PISM.
+If you are following the [development branch](http://www.pism-docs.org/wiki/doku.php?id=development_version) you know that much of the capability developed by [Anders Levermann's group at the Potsdam Institute for Climate Impact Research (PIK)](http://www.pik-potsdam.de/~anders/) is now in PISM.
 The former [PISM-PIK branch of PISM